mantidproject/mantid/dev-docs/source/ISISEnergyTransferTab.rst

 ISIS Energy Transfer algorithm
 ++++++++++++++++++++++++++++++
-The presenter is involved in executing the core algorithm of the tab :code:`ISISIndirectEnergyTransferWrapper`.
+The presenter is involved in executing the core algorithm of the tab :code:`ISISIndirectEnergyTransfer`.
 Functions such as :code:`validate` ensure the algorithm parameters are valid. :code:`notifyRunClicked` serves as the event handler for algorithm execution when a run click event happens.
 In addition, :code:`algorithmComplete` does post-algorithm processing operations.